Loop-current charge density wave driven by long-range Coulomb repulsion on the kagome lattice: Mean-field theory and phase diagram

 Remarkably, increasing $V_2$ in the LC$_2$ phase, the small anticlockwise current on $\chiup_3$ decreases continuously and changes its sign at $V_2\simeq 2.29$ and turns into a clockwise current, as shown by the green curve in Fig.~\ref{v2}d.
 The LC ground state thus changes from LC$_2$ illustrated in Fig.~\ref{states}b to LC$_4$ illustrated in Fig.~\ref{states}e, which are only different by the direction of the LC on the green nn bonds $\chiup_3$.
 At the boundary between these two LC states, which is marked by the dashed thin line on the phase diagram Fig.~(\ref{diagram}), ${\rm Im}(\chiup_3)=0$ and the current on the green bonds vanishes.
 Interestingly, the current pattern in this case consists of only closed loops, one encircling the center hexagon and the other around the two independent red triangles, forming an ideal vortex-antivortex pattern.
 It is important to note that since LC$_2$ and LC$_4$ states has the same Chern number, and there is no discontinuity when crossing the boundary in the order parameters or the energy, these two LC states are in the same phase, just as between the other dotted thin lines in the phase diagram in Fig.~\ref{diagram} where the imaginary parts of the nnn bonds change signs.
 Increasing $V_2$ further, successive first order phase transitions take place as the LC state enters the LC$_3$ and LC$_1$ phases accompanied by changes in the Chern number at $V_2 \simeq 2.67$ and $V_2 \simeq 3.03$, respectively.
-The charge disproportionation (Fig. \ref{v2}b) is relatively small, $\delta/{\bar n} \lesssim 11\%$, over the parameter regimes in the phase diagram.
-As a result, the nonmagnetic Hartree terms from an onsite repulsion of reasonable strength are not expected to change qualitatively the phase diagram presented here.
+We note in passing that the charge disproportionation (Fig. \ref{v2}b) is relatively small, $\delta/{\bar n} \lesssim 11\%$, over the parameter regimes in the phase diagram.